crowdcover/moabi/_posts/blog/2014-04-07-presets-and-id.md

 ![Search and edit presets.](/_posts/blog/Screen%20Shot%202014-04-08%20at%2012.27.27%20pm.png)

-The modifications in iD is very crude because this is a proof of concept.
+The modifications in iD are a bit crude because this is a proof of concept.
 We realize that there's a lot of room for improvement.
-Since we don't have a great handle on how things work in iD, there are several questions that came up during this process -
+Since we are still getting a handle on how everything works in iD, there are several questions that came up during this process, such as -

 1. We created a new mode for the preset editor to separate the interactions in the browse and edit mode.
 Is this a good approach?
 2. We have forked the UI rendering into separate files like ui/preset_editor.js and ui/edit_preset_list.js.
 This essentially contains code similar to the rendering of the preset list and raw tag editor.
 Is this the right approach?